top1944/duckuments/docs/atoms_10_duckietown_meta/70_contrib/60_contributing_to_docs.md

 We are also going to assume that you have setup a Github account with working public keys.

-Comment: Can you link to a chapter with a tutorial to install the public keys or something like https://www.youtube.com/watch?v=H5qNpRGB7Qw? - SN

 See: [Basic SSH config](#ssh-local-configuration).